iomesh/docs/docs/advanced-functions/localpv-manager.md

 **Procedure**

-1. A default StorageClass will be created when IOMesh LOcalPV Manager is deployed as shown below, with its volume type as `device`.
+1. A default StorageClass will be created when IOMesh LOcalPV Manager is deployed as shown below, with its `volumeType` configured as `device`.

     ```yaml
     apiVersion: storage.k8s.io/v1